thoughtpatterns/xanesnet/README.md

 * `gfortran`,
 * and `pkg-config`.

-Then, to install a virtual environment which will run the project, run
+Then, to clone the project, and to install a virtual environment which will run the project, run
 ```bash
 # We store structure files and FDMNES output in a submodule at `/data/`, so
 # we must supply `--recurse-submodules`.